How to Embrace Your Albanian-American Heritage

 1. Explore Your Family History

-Albania’s long history of migration, particularly during the Ottoman era, communist rule, and the 1990s economic collapse, has shaped many diaspora stories.
+Albania’s long history of migration, particularly during the Ottoman era, communist rule, and the economic collapse of the 1990s, has shaped many diaspora stories.
 Ask your grandparents or older relatives about their childhoods, family traditions, or reasons for emigrating.
-Preserve their stories through audio recordings or written interviews.
+Capture their stories through recorded audio or written interviews to preserve them for future generations.

-Genealogy websites and immigration records can offer clues, but oral history is especially powerful in Albanian culture, where traditions were often passed down verbally.
-Identifying your family’s region, such as Shkodër in the north or Gjirokastër in the south, can also reveal unique dialects, music styles, and customs.
+Genealogy websites and immigration records can offer clues, but oral history is compelling in Albanian culture, where traditions were often passed down verbally.
+Identifying your family’s region, such as Shkodër in the north or Gjirokastër in the south, can also reveal unique dialects and customs.

 2. Learn the Albanian Language